 1. Baby sprinkle invitations

-First thing to consider when you’re setting up your baby sprinkle invitations is that, if you had to Google what a baby sprinkle is, chances are other people will have to, too.
+The first thing to consider when you’re setting up your baby sprinkle invitations is that, if you had to Google “what is a baby sprinkle”, chances are other people will have to, too.

 And then, in light of keeping things lite, you may want to distribute the baby sprinkle invitations digitally rather than make hard copies.